Saturday’s EF4 tornado in Iowa rated state’s strongest since 2013

 In the event that instability is greater than what models simulate in advance, events can easily overachieve, with taller clouds tapping into the twisting winds over a greater depth of the atmosphere.
 That can bolster the risk of a higher-end tornado.

-A similar thing happened in Middle Tennessee on the night of March 2, 2020, when two dozen people died after an EF3 tornado in Nashville and an EF4 in Cookeville.
+A similar thing happened in Middle Tennessee on the night of March 2, 2020, when two dozen people were left dead in the wake of an EF3 tornado in Nashville and an EF4 in Cookeville.

-HSLC setups are more common early in the season and again in the autumn, when temperatures aren’t quite as warm but the seasonally-strong jet stream is in closer proximity.
+HSLC setups are more common early in the season and again in the autumn, when temperatures aren’t quite as warm but the seasonally strong jet stream is in closer proximity.
 That helps amplify wind shear.

 Temperatures on Saturday leading up to the tornado didn’t feel like “classic” tornado weather, with highs in Des Moines barely cresting over 60 degrees.
 The upper atmosphere was extremely cold, however, allowing pockets of comparatively mild surface air to rise.